Basset Hound Puppies

 How long have you been breeding?
 I have had bassets since 1999.
 I had my first litter in 2002.

 Do you breed other breeds of dogs?
 No, I am 100% devoted to the Basset Hound.
 I don't raise any other breed of dog, nor do I have any interest in it.
 It has taken years to learn one breed, it is not a simple task to tackle a second breed and do well at both.
-We do however have a farm and raise sheep and goats.

 How Our Puppies are Raised